lukso-network/docs/docs/learn/dapp-developer/read-profile-data.md

 <details>
 <summary>
-<a href="../../standards/universal-profile/lsp3-profile-metadata">LSP3 - Profile Metadata</a> describes the data in the Universal Profile contract <a href="../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store">ERC725Y data storage</a>.
+<a href="../../standards/universal-profile/lsp3-profile-metadata">LSP3 - Profile Metadata</a> describes the data in the Universal Profile contract's <a href="../../standards/lsp-background/erc725#erc725y-generic-data-keyvalue-store">ERC725Y data storage</a>.
 You can get the content of these data keys directly using the ⚒️ <a href="../../tools/erc725js/classes/ERC725#getdata"> erc725.js</a>  library. 👇
 </summary>

 <div>

-- `SupportedStandards:LSP3Profile` Verifies that the ERC725Y contract contains [LSP3Profile](../../standards/universal-profile/lsp3-profile-metadata#supportedstandardslsp3profile) data keys
+- `SupportedStandards:LSP3Profile` verifies that the ERC725Y contract contains [LSP3Profile](../../standards/universal-profile/lsp3-profile-metadata#supportedstandardslsp3profile) data keys
 - `LSP3Profile` contains the JSON file with profile descriptions and images
 - `LSP12IssuedAssets[]` contains assets the profile issued
 - `LSP5ReceivedAssets[]` contains assets the profile received